Unsupervised Discovery and Composition of Object Light Fields

 We wish to decompose 3D scenes into their object parts by representing each object via a separate Light Field Network (LFN).
 A scene is then represented as a set of $K$ LFNs $\Phi_1, \Phi_2, ..., \Phi_K$.
 To formulate a differentiable rendering algorithm, we require a function that maps from a given ray $\ray$ to the color $\radiance$ observed by that ray.
 We consider scenes without transparency, where the color of a given ray is determined only by the first surface it intersects, and therefore, only by one of the $K$ LFNs.
 We must thus formulate an algorithm that composites the set of LFNs according to their relative depth ordering, such that we yield the color $\radiance_j$ of the object with index $j$ exactly if that object was hit by the ray $\ray$ \emph{first}, occluding the color obtained from other LFNs.

-In the case of neural radiance fields~\cite{yu2021unsupervised,stelzner2021decomposing}, composition is an analytical, non-parametric computation.
+In the case of neural radiance fields ~\citep{yu2021unsupervised, stelzner2021decomposing}, composition is an analytical, non-parametric computation.
 This is because volume rendering samples \emph{points along a ray}, and therefore is aware of the \emph{order} of the densities along the ray.
-This allows an analytical alpha-compositing rendering function even in the case of compositing several object-centric representations to a single scene representation~\cite{yu2021unsupervised}.
-At first glance, an equivalent approach in the compositing of light fields might have each object-centric light field map a ray to a color $\radiance_i$ and an alpha value $\alpha_i$, and then alpha-composite the colors to obtain the final color of the ray, as previously proposed in~\cite{cheninteractive}.
+This allows an analytical alpha-compositing rendering function even in the case of compositing several object-centric representations to a single scene representation

+~\citep{yu2021unsupervised}.
+At first glance, an equivalent approach in the compositing of light fields might have each object-centric light field map a ray to a color $\radiance_i$ and an alpha value $\alpha_i$, and then alpha-composite the colors to obtain the final color of the ray, as previously proposed in~\citet{cheninteractive}.